Multi-buy deal 15% off two or more*

 What do you want people to think or feel when they see your art?

-I'd like people to connect with my work and feel the love and energies I have put into creating them.
-I want them to feel like they can reach out and touch textures.
-I hope that each time they look at the artwork they see something new.
+I'd like people to connect with my work and feel the energy I have put into creating them.
+I hope that each time they look at the artwork they feel something nice, nostalgic or comforting.

 What are you working on right now?